vishalsripathi/weather-app/README.md

 # Weather APP

-Weather App is built using Angular FrameWork and openWeatherMap API it helps with retrieving weather by city name.
+This Weather App is built using Angular FrameWork and openWeatherMap API.
+It helps in retrieving weather by city name.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.